 Once upon a time, a man was driving along the road, when his car broke down near a monastery.
 He went to the monastery, said, “My car broke down.
 Can I stay the night here?”

 He was relieved that the monks agreed to let him stay the night.
 The monks even gave him food and fixed his car.
-As he was about to sleep, he suddenly hears a mysterious sound.
+As he was about to sleep, he suddenly heard a mysterious sound.
 The next day, he questioned the monks about the mysterious sound.

 “We can’t tell you.
 You’re not a monk” they replied.